Milan9805/cdk-set-topic-attributes/README.md

 In order for the GithubAction to invoke the set-topic-attributes Lambda we must do the following in the AWS Console:

 - Create a new User `IAM -> Users -> Add user`
-- Username can be something like `esg-app-commercial-bookings-invoke-topic-lambda`
+- Username can be something relating to your project e.g.
+  `cdk-set-topic-attributes`
 - Select `Programmatic access` -> `Next: Permissions`
 - Select `Attach existing policies directly`
   - Add `AWSLambdaRole`